zulip/zulip/docs/production/authentication-methods.md

 account creation, and `manage.py sync_ldap_user_data` will
 automatically update their avatar from the data in LDAP.

+#### Synchronizing custom profile fields

+Starting with Zulip 2.0, Zulip supports syncing custom profile fields data from LDAP/Active Directory.
+To configure this you need to just define the mapping from the custom profile fields to be synced to the corresponding LDAP attributes.
+For example, if you have a custom profile field `LinkedIn Profile` and the corresponding LDAP attribute is `linkedinProfile` then you just need to add `'custom_profile_field__linkedin_profile': 'linkedinProfile'` to the `AUTH_LDAP_USER_ATTR_MAP`.
+New users will automatically have the appropriate data populated and `manage.py sync_ldap_user_data` will automatically pick up changes for old users when it is run next time.

 #### Automatically deactivating users with Active Directory

 Starting with Zulip 2.0, Zulip supports synchronizing the